Madeline and Gillian joined a choir for medical reasons but they agree that singing has given them much more than good health.

 “I did a lot of singing when I was younger but had to stop due to a degenerative spine, which has prevented me from doing many things in my life,” she says.
 “When I had a chance to do something I absolutely love, I wasted no time in joining in.

 “I am mixing with other people and having fun,” she says.
 “We get so much out of it and it is the most enjoyable thing I do all week.
 It is good for the body, mind and soul.”

-Find out more about ACH Group’s Sing for Joy choirs here.
+Learn more about social experiences at ACH Group, including Sing for Joy choirs.